 Watch Another Soup theatre company’s Facebook Live video for the full Q&A during which, in addition to favourite lines, we learned quite a lot about Wittgenstein’s life beyond London and talked about love, literature, the time-difference benefits of working with Australian playwrights, dead legs and potential mishaps with ironing boards, amongst other topics.

-Headlining the annual 96 Festival, The Soul of Wittgenstein continues at Clapham Omnibus until 25 February 2018.
+The Soul of Wittgenstein continues at London’s Omnibus Theatre until 25 February 2018.

 Event photography by Peter Jones.